-5) Sit with one foot on your other knee, lean forward and press down on your bent knee to stretch your glute medius & minimus (deep muscles just above your hip joints).
+5) Sit in a chair and place one foot on your other knee.
+Lean forward and press down on your bent knee to stretch your glute medius & minimus (deep muscles just above your hip joints).
 Repeat on other side.
 This is a “Figure 4” stretch for the hips.

 6) Sit up tall (or you can do this lying down on your back) and pull one knee towards the opposite shoulder stretching the piriformis muscle in the buttock.

 5. Avoid Aggravating Activities The movements to avoid when experiencing acute lower back pain include: bending, lifting, pushing/pulling, stooping, and twisting.
 Common activities to avoid include: vacuuming, mopping, loading/unloading dishwasher, carrying a baby carrier or laundry basket, pull-starting a lawnmower, pulling weeds, golfing, and lifting anything heavy.
 However, you do not want to be a couch potato.
 Easy walking on a level surface is generally recommended to help pump fluids (swelling) out of the inflamed areas.